 Horn Park

-Behavioural Systems map
+Behavioural Systems Map

 Our goal is to reactivate connections and rebuild trust of older residents in Horn Park towards the Council and between one another by co-creating long-term, needs-led digital inclusion solutions that reduce isolation and foster a sense of belonging in a neighbourhood with limited community spaces and historical barriers to engagement.